John Clague Joughin

 M, #52977, b.
 12 April 1902, d.
 20 February 1964

-Sir William Campbell Mitchell-Cotts, 2nd Bt. usually went by his middle name of Campbell.1 He was baptised with the name of William Campbell Cotts.1 He graduated from Trinity Hall, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He was admitted to Inner Temple in 1928 entitled to practice as a barrister.1 He succeeded to the title of 2nd Baronet Cotts, of Coldharbour Wood, Reigate, Sussex [U.K., 1921] on 20 January 1932.1 On 9 February 1932 his name was legally changed to Campbell Mitchell-Cotts by Deed Poll.1 He fought in the Second World War.1 He gained the rank of 1st Lieutenant in the service of the Black Watch (Royal Highland Regiment).1 He was decorated with the Palmes d'Officier d'Academie.1 He was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).1
+He was given the name of William Campbell Cotts at birth.1 Sir William Campbell Mitchell-Cotts, 2nd Bt. usually went by his middle name of Campbell.1 He graduated from Trinity Hall, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He was admitted to Inner Temple in 1928 entitled to practise as a barrister.1 He succeeded as the 2nd Baronet Cotts, of Coldharbour Wood, Reigate, Sussex [U.K., 1921] on 20 January 1932.1 On 9 February 1932 his name was legally changed to Campbell Mitchell-Cotts by Deed Poll.1 He fought in the Second World War.1 He gained the rank of 1st Lieutenant in the Black Watch (Royal Highland Regiment.)1 He was awarded the Palmes d'Officier d'Academie.1 He was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)1

 Citations